amarlearning/Pingetron/README.md

 #### To-do

 - [ ] All contributions accepted.
-- [ ] Change the image used as indicator.
+- [ ] Change the image which are being used as indicator.

 ***